-NAM had ten subsidiaries during the reporting period and eight at the reporting date.
+NAM has eight subsidiaries at the reporting date.

 NAMGS

 NAMGS was incorporated on 27 January 2010.
 NAMGS acquired certain debt instruments issued by NAM under a profit participating loan (PPL) agreement, and in turn, made these debt instruments available to NALM on similar terms.
 NAMGS is wholly owned by NAM.